 Nursery diets: Anco FIT is recommended in nursery diets to help piglets adapt to feed transitions quicker and support its defense against nutritional stress factors, including mycotoxins.
 Expected results are improved feed intakes and growth performance during this important developmental stage of the pig.

 Grow-finish diets: In group housing situations feed intake is generally constrained by physical and behavioural factors and energy available from diets will determine commercial performance particularly in the finishing phase.
-Anco FIT is applied to grow-finishing pig diets Anco FIT is applied to grow-finish diets to reduce the waste of metabolic energy on stress reactions such as oxidative stress and inflammation.
+Anco FIT is applied to grow-finish diets to reduce the waste of metabolic energy on stress reactions such as oxidative stress and inflammation.
 The boost to gut agility also supports efficient nutrient adsorption from the gut.
 Expected results are greater feed efficiency particularly in the face of nutritional stress factors.

 Sow lactation diets: Energy demands on modern highly prolific sows are incredibly high during lactation.
 Efficient dietary energy utilization by the sow during lactation will not only affect litter performance, but also subsequent reproductive performance of the sow.
 Anco FIT is applied to sow lactation diets to reduce the waste of metabolic energy on stress reactions such as oxidative stress and inflammation.
 The boost to gut agility also supports efficient nutrient adsorption from the gut.
 Expected results are high lactation performance and subsequent reproductive capability from improved/more consistent energy efficiency in sows.